Exterior covariant derivative: Definition

 where ${e^i}_j$ is the matrix with 1 at the (i, j)-th entry and zero on the other entries.
 The matrix ${F^i}_j$ whose entries are 2-forms on P is called the curvature matrix.

 For vector bundles

-Given a smooth real vector bundle E → M with a connection ∇ and rank r, the exterior covariant derivative is a real-linear map on the vector-valued differential forms which are valued in E:
+Given a smooth real vector bundle E → M with a connection ∇ and rank r, the exterior covariant derivative is a real-linear map on the vector-valued differential forms that are valued in E:

 The covariant derivative is such a map for k = 0.
 The exterior covariant derivatives extends this map to general k.
 There are several equivalent ways to define this object: